-There were six or eight of us in a small group,” he recalls.
+“There were six or eight of us in a small group,” he recalls.
 “Rupert Murdoch was there.
 Arthur Shakespeare, our chairman, was there.
 I was there.
 Silence fell — one of those awkward silences — and Shakespeare turned to Murdoch and said abruptly, ‘What are you going to do with that land in Mort Street?’”
 Murdoch, Shakespeare knew, had bought a block in the same street as the Canberra Times.
 “Rupert paused for a moment, and then said, ‘Run you out of business!’”
 Everybody laughed, says Bowman, but there was no doubt that the comment was double-edged.

-> Double-edged in more ways than one, as it turned out.
+Double-edged in more ways than one, as it turned out.
 Not much more than a year later it was Murdoch’s new paper, the Australian, that came close to going out of business.
 Just nine months after the first edition, with one editor already dispatched, Murdoch told senior staff that the News Ltd board had decided to close the fledgling daily.
-They soon changed their minds, but the attempt to take over or kill off the Canberra Times had already dealt a near-fatal blow to Murdoch’s longer-term strategy.
+The attempt to take over or kill off the Canberra Times had dealt a near-fatal blow to Murdoch’s longer-term strategy.

-> “We have thought that the most desirable course for us to pursue,” he wrote to the managing director of John Fairfax Ltd, Rupert Henderson, in 1958, “would be to reach an understanding which will ensure that in the place of family succession this newspaper would be in hands which would uphold it always as a useful organ of public opinion at the federal capital.”
-Beneath the elaborate formality was a clear message: only Fairfax was acceptable as a new owner of the Canberra Times, and if any other proprietor made an offer or threatened to launch a competitor, the publishers of the Sydney Morning Herald would be called in to help.
+“We have thought that the most desirable course for us to pursue,” he wrote to the managing director of John Fairfax Ltd, Rupert Henderson, in 1958, “would be to reach an understanding which will ensure that in the place of family succession this newspaper would be in hands which would uphold it always as a useful organ of public opinion at the federal capital.”
+Beneath the letter’s elaborate formality was a clear message: only Fairfax was acceptable as a new owner of the Canberra Times, and if any other proprietor made an offer or threatened to launch a competitor, the publishers of the Sydney Morning Herald would be called in to help.

-> “Henderson filed this letter away carefully,” writes Gavin Souter in his history of Fairfax, Company of Heralds, “and on more than one subsequent occasion asked his secretary to bring it to him so that he would know it was safe.
+“Henderson filed this letter away carefully,” writes Gavin Souter in his history of Fairfax, Company of Heralds, “and on more than one subsequent occasion asked his secretary to bring it to him so that he would know it was safe.”